 There is also a distinction sometimes made between bothies and ‘refuges’.
 A refuge will probably be smaller and more primitive accommodation.
-The Garbh Choire and Fords of Avon refuges are obviously in this category: offering no more than shelter from the weather (Not even that in the current state of the Garbh Choire!) and, as the name suggests, a place of refuge rather than one of resort.
-However the Hutchison Hut was built as a refuge and, though it certainly once fitted the bill, is now a perfectly acceptable bothy.
-For that reason I have kept refuges and bothies in the same section: the descriptions of the individual buildings will make clear the level of accommodation you can expect.
+The Garbh Choire and Fords of Avon refuges are obviously in this category: offering no more than shelter from the weather and, as the name suggests, a place of refuge rather than one of resort.
+However the Hutchison Hut was built as a refuge and, though it certainly once fitted the bill, is now accepted as a bothy.

 Anyone can make use of a bothy, either for an overnight stay or as a base for a day or two (longer stays are discouraged), or even just a lunch stop.